abhiwand/atk/api-doc/src/main/resources/python/model-libsvm/train.rst

-Train Liv Svn model based on another frame.
+Train Lib Svm model based on another frame.

 Creating a lib Svm Model using the observation column and label column of the train frame.